Karan Kundrra's Music Video 'Na Maar' Out

-In an exclusive chat with IANS, Karan said, “I have been living with the song for almost 4 to 5 months before we actually went to Mandawa, which is like three and half hours away from Jaipur, where we shot for this.
+In a chat, Karan said, “I have been living with the song for almost 4 to 5 months before we actually went to Mandawa, which is like three and half hours away from Jaipur, where we shot for this.
 I am very happy that the director was meticulous.
 He is young but very well-prepared.
 He knew exactly what he wanted and did not overshoot or take extra shots.”

 Karan is seen opposite actress Shraddha Arya in the video.
 Talking about his chemistry with his co-actor, he shared, “Shraddha and I met on the sets and we got along really well.
 It was a lot of fun.
 It was two and a half days’ shoot in that beautiful location of Mandawa.
 It is a very colourful song with a pretty straightforward storyline.
 Shraddha has done a fabulous job.
 The experience was fantastic overall.”